 The Bank recognises on and off-balance sheet netting in a simple and limited form.
 It is used to measure the mitigating effects of collateral for corporate loans secured by deposits.

 (e) Residential mortgages by loan-to-valuation ratio

 Thousands of dollars

-Langeta valvation metic Does not Exceeds 80% Exceeds Total Loan-to-valuation ratio exceed 80% and not 90% 90% Total Value of exposures 514,163 - - 514,163
+Loan-to-valuation ratio Does not exceed 80% Exceeds 80% and not 90% Exceeds 90% Total Value of exposures 559,081 - - 559,081

 Thousands of dollars